Illinois High School Girls Basketball Top 10 Poll

 |19-2

-Others receiving votes: Nokomis 12.
-Elmwood 8.
-Carrollton 7.
-Hardin Calhoun 4.
+Others receiving votes: Amboy 11.
+Neoga 11.
+Nokomis 11.
+Brimfield 6.
+Woodlawn 3.
+Carrollton 3.
 Orangeville 2.
-Amboy 2.
 Chicago Morgan Park Academy 1.
-Woodlawn 1.
 Tri-County 1.
-Woodland 1.

 |———